accordproject/concerto/README.md

 }
 ```

+Participants are typically used in your models for the identifiable people or organizations in the model: person, customer, company, business, auditor etc.

 ## Transactions

 An transaction is a class declaration that has a single `String` property that acts as an identifier.
 Use the `modelManager.getTransactionDeclarations` API to look up all transactions.